Capricious150/atm-challenge/README.md

 ## The Blocker:

-At the time of this writing, I am unable to auth into the docker database with my application, or from my OS.
+At the time of this writing, I am unable to auth into the docker database from outside of the container.
+This includes authentication attempts being made by my app.
 Because of this, the app is designed to simulate functionality even if it doesn't have a working database connection.
 My greatest concern is that my authentication issues are somehow unique and local to my system, and authentication will work correctly on another person's machine, which is a circumstance I've been completely unable to test.
 Because of this, my backend may not work correctly IF database authentication IS working correctly.